Hiking Across Madeira: A 5 Day Coast to Coast Adventure

 The route

+This meant our distance was significantly further than the distances advertised on the Travelbase site.
 Also, I did a lot of walking back and forth each day to film, so this probably added a couple of extra kilometres to the total distance.
-The curse of trying to make hiking content, nothing is ever just the distance on the map.
+The curse of trying to film cinematic hiking content.

 • Day 1, Ribeira da Janela to Rabaçal: 21km | Ascent: 1,724m | 7 hours